gizarp/gizarp.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Hi!
+I am presently a **Data Scientist** at the [Eric and Wendy Schmidt Center for Data Science and Environment](https://dse.berkeley.edu), at the heart of UC Berkeley.
+Together with my [team](https://dse.berkeley.edu/people), I work to co-create and develop accessible solutions for the people and the planet.

-I am presently based in New York City, where I joined [UN Global Pulse](https://www.unglobalpulse.org) as a **Data Science Research Fellow**.
+Before this, I joined [UN Global Pulse](https://www.unglobalpulse.org) in New York City as a Data Science Research Fellow, contributing ideas, code and new functionalities to multidisciplinary data science efforts for humanitarian response.

+My training is at the intersection of data science, machine learning, and optimization. <br>
-Before this I worked as an AI Scientist at the [Vector Institute](https://vectorinstitute.ai), in the group of [Prof. Chris J. Maddison](https://www.cs.toronto.edu/~cmaddis/).
+I worked as an AI Scientist at the [Vector Institute](https://vectorinstitute.ai) in the group of [Prof. Chris J. Maddison](https://www.cs.toronto.edu/~cmaddis/), and did my Ph.D. in Applied Mathematics at [Polytechnique Montréal](https://www.polymtl.ca/en/) as part of the Canada Excellence Research Chair in [Data Science for real-time Decision-Making](https://cerc-datascience.polymtl.ca), under the guidance of [Prof. Andrea Lodi](https://tech.cornell.edu/people/andrea-lodi/).
-My training is at the intersection of data science, machine learning, and optimization.
+My [dissertation](https://publications.polymtl.ca/5332/) focused on applying machine learning tools to the algorithmic design of practical optimization frameworks like Mixed-Integer Programming.
+Previously, I completed B.Sc. and M.Sc. programs in Mathematics at [University of Padova](https://www.math.unipd.it/en/).

 [comment]: <> (My research explores the **interplay of discrete optimization and statistical learning**.)

 [comment]: <> (You can find my publications [here]&#40;https://scholar.google.com/citations?user=5bfwQSQAAAAJ&hl=en&oi=ao&#41;.)

-I did my Ph.D. in Applied Mathematics at [Polytechnique Montréal](https://www.polymtl.ca/en/) as part of the Canada Excellence Research Chair in [Data Science for real-time Decision-Making](https://cerc-datascience.polymtl.ca), under the guidance of [Prof. Andrea Lodi](https://tech.cornell.edu/people/andrea-lodi/).
-My [dissertation](https://publications.polymtl.ca/5332/) focused on applying machine learning tools to the algorithmic design of practical optimization frameworks like Mixed-Integer Programming.
-Before, I completed Bachelor's and Master's programs in Mathematics at [University of Padova](https://www.math.unipd.it/en/).
+[comment]: <> (continuous desire to pair her scientific background with making a positive impact.)

 [comment]: <> (Alongside MIP, I am also interested in sequential decision‐making, search, representation and generalization issues. )